spine-generic/spine-generic/docs/analysis_pipeline.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A QC report of all the manual corrections will be created locally and archived as a zip file.
+To update the database with the manual corrections, follow this procedure:

+- Commit and push the manually-corrected files, which should be placed in the appropriate folders under ``derivatives/labels/``
+- Create a pull request
-To update the database with the manual corrections (using git), create a pull request and upload the QC report directly in the pull request so the admin team can easily review the proposed changes.
-If the team accepts the pull request, a new release of the dataset will be created and the zipped QC report will be uploaded as a release object.
+- In the pull request body, briefly explain the purpose of these changes, and upload the zipped QC report so the admin team can easily review the proposed changes.
+- If the team accepts the pull request, a new release of the dataset will be created and the zipped QC report will be uploaded as a release object.

 .. note::